 The vessel is fitted with diesel-electric and steerable propulsion stern thrusters.
 The propulsion system comprises ship service diesel generators and power transition instruments.
 A pulse-width modulation frequency converter is used to run two 2,238kW, 900RPM, 690V, 60Hz main propulsion motors.

-A Tees White Gill type T3-QR 40 bow thruster will be installed and assembled with a minimum 3 RPM 360-degree azimuthal steering control.
-The motor will run on pulse width modulating frequency converter supply.
+A Tees White Gill type T3-QR 40 bow thruster is installed and assembled with a minimum 3RPM, 360° azimuthal steering control.
+The motor runs on pulse-width modulating frequency converter supply.

-The fuel and ballast capacity will be 148,000gal and 200,000gal, respectively.
-The engine will generate 5,750BHP.
-The ship will use two Z-drive propulsion units.
+The fuel and ballast capacities are 148,000gal and 200,000gal, respectively.
+The engine generates 5,750BHP.
+The ship uses two Z-drive propulsion units.